oobabooga/text-generation-webui/docs/Extensions.md

 ## Using multiple extensions at the same time

-In order to use your extension, you must start the web UI with the `--extensions` flag followed by the name of your extension (the folder under `text-generation-webui/extension` where `script.py` resides).

-You can activate more than one extension at a time by providing their names separated by spaces.
+You can activate more than one extension at a time by providing their names separated by spaces after `--extensions`.
 The input, output, and bot prefix modifiers will be applied in the specified order.

+Example:

 ```
 python server.py --extensions enthusiasm translate # First apply enthusiasm, then translate